It is time for us to connect and harmonize with a gentle gallbladder cleanse, one of the most important organ clenses for our body.

 Ginger makes a tasty and essential appearance in our all-natural Hawaiian Sunshine Probiotic Soda recipe, and in our Superfoods Probiotic Drink with Living Greens and Turmeric.

 That pungent smell, that can make garlic so repulsive to many people, comes from sulfur compounds found in garlic.
-These compounds contain flavonoid antioxidants and can help stimulate enzymes in your liver responsible for the detoxification of harmful substances.
+These compounds contain flavonoid antioxidants and may help stimulate enzymes in your liver responsible for the detoxification of harmful substances.

 Heating garlic destroys its beneficial qualities, so be sure eat some raw; take one clove from a garlic bulb and, finely chopped, spice up your homemade salad dressing; or add to ghee to make garlic butter.
 With a little raw garlic you can add spice to any of your favorite dishes, and help your liver to flush out toxins at the same time.